M-Croghan/CSNotebook-Interview-Prep/CS_Concepts.md

 ### :computer: <span style="color: aqua">Explain the Software Developmnt Lifecycle (SDLC)</span>
 ***Requirements Gathering > Planning > Design > Development > Testing > Deployment > Maintenance***
+* _Requirements gathering_ / pre-planning phase: What problems need to be solved?
-* Requirements gathering / pre-planning phase: goal to create a comprehensive list of software requirements specification that reflect all the functional & non-functional requirements for the end product.
+    * The goal is to create a comprehensive list of software requirements / specifications that reflect all the functional & non-functional requirements for the end product.
-* Planning
+* _Planning:_ What do we want to do?
+* _Architectural / Software Design:_ How do we reach our goal?
-* Architecture Design: involves creating a design document that specifies the architecture based on the data collected.
+    * Involves creating a design document that specifies the architecture based on the data collected.
 You’re still getting stakeholder input while defining roles and responsibilities.
+* _Software Development / Implementation:_ Start Building!
-* Implementation: Main core of the software development process.
+    * Main core of the software development process.
 Involves the actual process of working through the compiled list of necessary work and developing a functional system.
 It’s the main entry point to production, writing code, testing, and optimizing.
+* _Testing:_ Let's ensure what was built works!
-* Testing: generally, a continuous process.
+    * Generally, a continuous process.
 Unit testing is an ongoing process throughout development and integration testing is verifying all software components at the final stage of the production.
-* Deployment & Delivery
+* _Deployment & Delivery:_ Lets take our solution & use it!
-* Maintenance
+* _Maintenance:_ Continual support.
-:star::star::star:

 ### :computer: <span style="color: aqua">What is a singleton design pattern?</span>
-- A design pattern which ensures a class only has only 1 instance & provides a global point of access to it.
+- A a creational design pattern which involves a single class that can only create a single object & provides a global point of access to it.
+(Can be problematic in multithreading (solution via synchronization block))
     1. Allows for lazy loading (initialize object creation only when you need it / are going to be using it).
     2. When you need exactly one instance to coordinate actions across a system. (i.e. a database connection)
         - Say if you create an object that is going to be interacting with hardware & two could cause conflict.
-- 3 main components
-    - Single class
-        - Private constructor
+- ```public SingleObject {```
-        - Private static instance
+    - Private static instance of the object instantiated in the class:
+    - ```private static SingleObject instance = new SingleObject();```
+    - Private constructor:
+    - ```private SingleObject(){}```
-        - Factory static method responsible for instance creation
+    - Public static method responsible for getting the object / instance:
-        - Can be problematic in multithreading (solution via synchronization block)
+    - ```public static SingleObject getObject(){return instance}```

 ### :computer: <span style="color: aqua">What is a factory design pattern?</span>
 A creational design pattern and one of the most used patterns in Java, it defines an interface or abstract class for creating an object but lets the subclasses decide which class to instantiate.
 An object is created without exposing the creation logic to the client and refer to newly created object using a common interface.